gitpod-io/retired-gatsby-website/src/docs/rust-in-gitpod.md

 * The blazing-fast workspace search is powered by [ripgrep](https://github.com/BurntSushi/ripgrep)

 ## Rust Version
-By default Rust `v1.39.0 stable` is installed in Gitpod, but you can change to the nightly version of rust with `rustup default nightly`.
+By default Rust `v1.39.0 stable` is installed in Gitpod, but you can change to the nightly version of Rust with `rustup default nightly`.

 ## Examples